justinwlin/Runpod-OpenLLM-Pod-and-Serverless/README.md

 Click here to see the example code I wrote for 'normal' and 'stream' mode. [stream_client_side.py](./stream_client_side.py)

+### Notes:
+I purposely kept the API very simple.
+The prompt you can construct however you want, rather than separating out things like system / user prompts.
+You can just construct the prompt `f"{system_prompt} {user_prompt}"` and then send it to the API.
+The API will then generate the text based on the prompt and return the text.
+And if you disagree, you can easily modify the handler.py to act differently of for your use-case, especially if you want to change and add more properties such as temperature etc. But I wanted to keep it as simple as possible at first.

 ## Expected API Input and Output

 ### Input Structure